-Utah will identify public high schools for comprehensive support and improvement by identifying any public high school with a four-year adjusted cohort graduation rate of less than or equal to 67 percent for three school years, on average.
-Utah will identify schools for this category once every three years beginning in school year 2018-19.
+Utah will identify-all public high schools for comprehensive support and improvement by identifying any public high schools with a four-year adjusted cohort graduation rate of less than or equal to 67 percent for two consecutive three school years, on average.
+Utah will identify schools with graduation rates at or below 67 percent for comprehensive support and improvement for this category once every two-three years beginning in school year 2018-19.